bfrosik/pycdi/README.md

 # pycdi
-python only version of cohere
+Python only version of cohere